← Back to all articles

 Frisco is a family-friendly suburb directly north of Dallas.
 Ranked one of the best places to live in DFW, Frisco topped the list of fastest-growing Texas cities from 2010 to 2020.

 This growth has caused rental prices continue to rise.
-As of December 2022, the average rent for a 3-bedroom apartment in Frisco, TX is $2,785, a 9% increase compared to the previous year.
+As of January 2025, the average rent for a 2-bedroom apartment in Frisco, TX is $2,225, a 7% increase compared to the previous year.

 If you’re willing to look even further north, Texas Instruments plans to build four new semiconductor manufacturing plants in the city of Sherman, which could house up to 3,000 workers by 2025.